 With three cards now available in the Southwest credit card portfolio, how does this affect your ability to earn the Southwest Companion Pass, which lets one person fly free with you for up to two years, if that is your plan for this year or next?

 It simply gives you an additional choice between the two existing personal Southwest cards.
 Or at least that’s how I’d recommend you see it.

-See my full review on the Southwest Priority Card:
+See my full review on the Southwest Rapid Rewards Priority Card:

 The Southwest Priority Card and the Southwest Companion Pass

-Here’s an overview about how you can use this card to help earn the awesome Southwest Companion Pass.
+Here’s an overview about how you can use the Southwest Rapid Rewards Priority card to help earn the awesome Southwest Companion Pass.